askui/askui-dev-docs/docs/versioned_docs/version-0.17.0/general/01-Getting Started/write-your-first-instruction.md

         .exec();

     // The attentive reader might notice that the last step
-    // is missing: You should know how that works now.
+    // is missing: You should know how that works by now hopefully ;-)
     // If you need help visit https://community.askui.com/forums/home });
 });